-Weights λ_j are assumed to be 500 for retained catch biomass, and 100 for all bycatch biomasses, 2 for recruitment variation, 10 for recruitment sex ratio, 0.2 for pot female bycatch fishing mortality, 0.1 for trawl bycatch fishing mortality, and 0.5 for female maturity (scenario 2).
+Weights λ_j are assumed to be 500 for retained catch biomass, and 100 for all bycatch biomasses, 2 for recruitment variation, 10 for recruitment sex ratio, 0.2 for pot female bycatch fishing mortality, 0.1 for trawl bycatch fishing mortality, and 200 for female maturity (scenarios 2 and 2n).
 These λ_j values represent prior assumptions about the accuracy of the observed catch biomass data and about the variances of these random variables.